FINANCIAL INSTITUTIONS

 The SBTi first launched the project to enable FIs to set near-term science-based emissions reduction targets in 2018.
 After a two-year development process, including expert advisory groups (EAGs), public consultations and pilot testing, the SBTi launched the Financial Sector Science-Based Targets Guidance, including the Criteria and Recommendations for Financial Institutions, in October 2020.
 In May 2024, a suite of revisions to near-term target-setting resources for FIs, including the Financial Institutions’ Near-Term Criteria Version 2.0, were released.
 The changes include criteria updates and clarifications to increase ambition as well as improve usability and clarity.
 An overview on the Financial Institutions’ Near-Term Criteria Version 2.0 was provided in a webinar which walked through the criteria, and explained key changes and how financial institutions (FIs) can use it to set ambitious emissions reduction targets.

-Separately, the SBTi is currently working on developing a Financial Institutions Net-Zero (FINZ) Standard, which will require both near- and long-term targets that are consistent with achieving net-zero across FIs’ portfolios by 2050.
+Separately, the SBTi is developing a Financial Institutions Net-Zero (FINZ) Standard, which will require both near- and long-term targets that are consistent with achieving net-zero across FIs’ portfolios by 2050.
+SBTi is consulting widely on this and expects to publish the final Standard in early 2025.

-Financial support for this work is provided by Bloomberg Philanthropies and ClimateArc, in addition to core SBTi funding from other sources.
+Financial support for SBTi’s work on FIs is provided by Bloomberg Philanthropies and ClimateArc, in addition to core SBTi funding from other sources.

 Financial Institutions’ Near-Term (FINT) Criteria